Blueberries Growing Guide

 Growing Guide

 Beyond bearing delicious fruit each year, blueberries are also a hardy and attractive landscape plant.
 Spring brings clusters of white to pink blossoms; summer is all about the delicious berries, and in fall the foliage of some varieties turns brilliant red before the leaves drop for the winter.
-There are several different types of blueberries with different climate preferences, so you can grow blueberries throughout most of the continental US.
+There are several different types of blueberries with different climate preferences, so you can grow them throughout most of the continental U.S.

 Blueberry Facts